Special lines on contact manifolds: Singular lines

 \subsection{Singular lines as morphisms}

-From now on we will assume that $X$ is either a quasi-projective manifold, or a complex manifold of Fujiki class $\ccC$, i.e., it is bimeromorphic to a compact K\"ahler manifold.

-An integral singular rational curve can be always dominated by an integral singular plane cubic, i.e.~by a rational curve with a single node or cusp.
-For that reason, let $Q$ be a singular plane cubic, and let $\Hom^{lin}(Q \to X)$ be the space of morphisms $f\colon Q\to X$ such that the degree of the line bundle $f^* L$ is $1$.
+An integral singular rational curve can be always dominated by an integral singular plane cubic, that is, by a rational curve with a single node or cusp.
+For that reason, (in Setting~\ref{sett_for_singular_lines}) let $Q$ be a singular plane cubic, and let $\Hom^{lin}(Q \to X)$ be the normalisation of the space of morphisms $f\colon Q\to X$ such that the degree of the line bundle $f^* L$ is $1$.
 Note that such morphism is automatically birational onto its image.

-\begin{lemma} There exists an irreducible component $\Hom_{\ccS}$ of the scheme \mbox{$\Hom^{lin}(Q \to X)$}, which dominates $\ccS$, i.e.~we have the commutative diagram:
+\begin{lemma} In Setting~\ref{sett_for_singular_lines}, there exists a singular plane cubic $Q$ and an irreducible component $\Hom_{\ccS}$ of the analytic space \mbox{$\Hom^{lin}(Q \to X)$}, which dominates $\ccS$, that is, we have the commutative diagram:

-and the map $im \colon \Hom_{\ccS\times q} \to \ccS$ is dominant.
+and the map $im \colon \Hom_{\ccS} \to \ccS$ is dominant.
 Here $\ev(f, q) = f(q)$ is the evaluation map, $pr_1$ is the projection map, $im(f)$ is the image curve, considered as a point in $\ccS$, and $im_Q(f, q) = (im(f), f(q))$.
 Moreover, fix a smooth point $q \in Q$.
-Then the map $im_Q|_{\Hom_{\ccS} \times {q}}\colon \Hom_{\ccS} \times {q} \to \ccU_\ccS$ is dominant too. \end{lemma}
+Then the map $im_Q|_{\Hom_{\ccS} \times \set{q}}\colon \Hom_{\ccS} \times \set{q} \to \ccU_\ccS$ is dominant too. \end{lemma}

+\begin{prf} Pick a general point $c \in \ccS$.
+If $c$ represents a curve which has at least one node, pick $Q$ to be the nodal plane cubic.
+Otherwise, pick $Q$ to be the cuspidal plane cubic.
+Let $\PP^1 \to Q$ be the normalisation map.
+The map $\Hom^{lin}(Q \to X) \times \PP^1 \to\Hom^{lin}(Q \to X)$ together with a map $\xi$, which is the composition of the normalisation and $\ev$, makes a family of lines.
+Thus there is a map from $\Hom^{lin}(Q \to X)$ to the cycle space by Proposition~\ref{prop_linear_spaces_and_Chow_variety}.
+All singular lines with a node or a cusp (depending on the singularity of $Q$) will be in the image of this map.
+In particular, by the generality of our choice of $c$, the component $\ccS$ is dominated by an irreducible component of $\Hom^{lin}(Q \to X)$, showing the first claim.